+Oregon State left-hander Ben Wetzler’s senior season is on hold for what appear to be the weakest of reasons.
 A fifth-round draft pick in 2013 by Philadelphia, Wetzler could not come to an agreement with the Phillies and opted to return to the Beavers for one more shot at a College World Series title.
 Reportedly, […]

 FROM CBD NEWS SOURCE GREENVILLE, N.C – East Carolina University Director of Athletics Terry Holland announced Tuesday that Pirate head baseball coach Billy Godwin will serve a two-week suspension without pay as a department-imposed corrective action for a self-reported National Collegiate Athletic Association (NCAA) violation that involved impermissible housing benefits for volunteer coaches.

 Arizona State is appealing their one year postseason ban today in Dallas, Texas.
 The Sun Devils had multiple major violations under former head coach Pat Murphy.
 ASU must prove in their hearing that it did not break NCAA rules, there was procedural error by the infractions committee or the penalties were “excessive and an abuse of […]

 FROM CBD NEWS SOURCE MALIBU, Calif. — Pepperdine University recently discovered that it had failed to properly administer financial aid awards to a number of its student-athletes.
 After discovering the error, Pepperdine contacted the NCAA and is taking immediate steps to rectify this issue and to review all of its athletics compliance processes.